Are there age restrictions or requirements?

 What can kids under 13 do to help?

 The act of service for others is good for all ages!
 Anyone can volunteer and support our programs and services in other ways including making casseroles or bagged lunches, hosting a wish list drive, making bowls for Empty Bowls or helping raise money.
-Fundraising ideas can include hosting a fundraiser or getting sponsors as a Flashlight participant.
+Fundraising ideas can include hosting a fundraiser or donation drive.